syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 User can draw the pivot chart with multiple value fields by setting the property [`EnableMultipleAxis`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewChartSettings.html#Syncfusion_EJ2_PivotView_PivotViewChartSettings_EnableMultipleAxis) in [`ChartSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_ChartSettings) class as **true**.
 In the below code sample, the pivot chart will be drawn with both value fields "Sold" and "Amount" available in the [`PivotViewDataSourceSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewDataSourceSettings.html).

-> The multiple axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+N> The multiple axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.

 {% if page.publishingplatform == "aspnet-core" %}